GeorgiosIoannouCoder/sorting-algorithms/README.md

 <div align="center">
   <img src="logo.jpg" alt="Logo">

-<h3 align="center">Reporting and analyzing the compiler time of six Sorting Algorithms</h3>
+<h3 align="center"><a href="https://github.com/GeorgiosIoannouCoder/sorting-algorithms/blob/main/Ioannou_Report.pdf">Reporting and analyzing the compiler time of six Sorting Algorithms</a></h3>

   <p align="center">
     In this programming assignment, I investigated the compiler time of <b>six different Sorting Algorithms</b> for different input sizes.
 The six Sorting Algorithms analyzed in this report are: <b>Insertion Sort, Merge Sort, Heap Sort, Quick Sort, Randomized Quick Sort, and LSD Radix Sort</b>.
 A code that was built from scratch was used to generate random arrays of different sizes from 10 to 1000000 an excessively test each Sorting Algorithm.
 The code is based on the pseudocodes found in the textbook: <b>"Introduction to Algorithms, THIRD EDITION"</b> by Cormen Leiserson,Rivest, and Stein and published by The MIT Press.
 The program was repeated twice and the average compiler time was reported.